fisherdarling/pls/README.md

 Oh, and `pls` also handles certs mixed with yaml, json, or w/e just fine.
 Good luck getting that to work with `openssl`.

-And because it's been `n` decades since x509v3, there's json output with the `--json` flag.
+And because it's 2025, there's json output with the `--json` flag.
 If you pipe `pls`' output into another cli tool, _json output is automatic_.

 ```bash
 pls parse ./certs/chain.pem | jq 'map(.subject.name)'